tanghyd/spiir-io/README.md

 compatibility errors with ilwd:char types with `ligol.lw.ligolw`.
 While its likely this may have been due to an incorrect installation or build, it's also possible that support for the legacy format of ligolw may have been deprecated in the more modern versions of these package dependencies.
+The tail end of this error is shown below:

+    ligo.lw.ligolw.ElementError: line 14: invalid type 'ilwd:char' for Column 'process_id' in Table 'process', expected type 'int_8s'

+Fixes would include modern and legacy format handling for `ilwd:char` types, or deprecating the legacy version of the `PostcohInspiralTable` for more modern formats.
-While we aim to fix this in the future, any feedback on package compatibility from users running Python versions above Python3.8 would be appreciated.
+For now, any feedback on package compatibility from users running Python versions above Python3.8 would be appreciated.

 ## Design Principles